 Nicholas Urquhart works as a conductor, double bassist, composer, arranger, and music educator.

 He studied Double Bass at the Victoria Academy of Music and the University of Victoria, earning his Bachelor's in Music with distinction.
 There he was mentored by Janos Sandor and Yariv Aloni in orchestral conducting.
 Nicholas continued his conducting studies with Ken Hsieh, Bujar Llapaj and Jin Zhang.
 He also continued Double Bass studies with the principal double bass of the VSO, Ken Freidman.
-In addition, Nicholas has a degree in music education from UBC and is completing a Master’s degree from Acadia University in music curriculum and pedagogy.
+In addition, Nicholas has a degree in music education from UBC and a Master’s degree from Acadia University in music curriculum and pedagogy.

 Nicholas has served as Assistant Conductor for the Vancouver Philharmonic and the Canada Day Pops Orchestra as well as the programming director and President of the West Coast Symphony.

 Nicholas has directed numerous ensembles, including, the West Coast Symphony, Vancouver Philharmonic, Sunshine Coast Symphony, UVic Chamber Orchestra (a group which he founded), BCMEA Honour Orchestra, A Little Night Music Orchestra, Kabok Chamber Strings, Elgar Strings, St. James Academy Orchestra, Lord Byng Symphony Orchestra, Plastic Acid Chamber Strings and full orchestra, Canada Day Pops Orchestra, Surrey Youth Orchestra, I Musici Sushi Orchestra and New Westminster Symphony.